 Of noble birth, Isaiah made his home in Jerusalem.
 God enabled this evangelical prophet to pierce the centuries with an eagle eye.
 Isaiah recorded a clear account of the Messianic Hope beginning with the Virgin Birth, then through His sacrifice and suffering, and on to the time when He shall return to this earth to establish His kingdom.

-One day a District Superintendent, his wife, a noted evangelist and I were traveling through the Middle West in holiness and missionary conventions.
+One day an American District Superintendent, his wife, a noted evangelist and I were traveling through the Middle West in holiness and missionary conventions.
 Suddenly, the evangelist said, "You cannot guess what book in the Bible I love best.
 It is the wonderful revelation of Christ's kingdom in Isaiah."

 I replied that Isaiah was also a favorite of mine.